 - 1. GDP contribution to state total: This sector's GDP divided by the state's total GDP. - 2.
 GDP rank: This sector's GDP rank versus all state sectors. - 3.
 Nonemployer to employer establishment ratio: The number of nonemployer establishments divided by the number of establishments with employers.
 In general, a ratio greater than one means there are more small businesses.
 A number less than one means there are more large business. - 4.
 Establishments with employees: The subsector with the largest number of establishments who have employees. - 5.
 Nonemployer establishments: The subsector with the largest number of establishments who do not have employees. - 6.
 Employees: The subsector with the largest number of employees, at establishments with employees. - 7.
 Annual wages: The subsector with the largest total annual wages, at establishments with employees. - 8.
 Average weekly wage: The subsector with the largest average weekly wage, at establishments with employees. - 9.
-Annual receipts at nonemployer establishments: The subsector with the most receipts, at establishments who do not have employees. - 10.
+Annual receipts at nonemployer establishments: The subsector with the most receipts, at establishments that do not have employees. - 10.
 Most valuable export: The subsector export with the highest dollar value. - 11.
 Large employers in Massachusetts: A few of the state's largest employers in this sector, from ReferenceUSA.com.
 NAICS 11 - Agriculture, Forestry, Fishing & Hunting.
 The Agriculture, Forestry, Fishing and Hunting sector comprises establishments primarily engaged in growing crops, raising animals, harvesting timber, and harvesting fish and other animals from a farm, ranch, or their natural habitats.

+Average Weekly Wage \$1.000 \$899 \$900 \$800 \$700 \$600 \$500 \$400 2001 2002 2003 2004 2005 2006 2007 2008 2009 Q1-Q3 Year Source: Massachusetts EOLWD

+GDP contribution to state total: 0.3% GDP rank: 19 of 20 Nonemployer to employer establishment ratio: 5.5 to 1

 Sector leaders.
 Industry subsectors with the majority of establishments, employees, payroll and receipts.

-Establishments with employees: Fishing

-Nonemployer establishments: Fishing (2007)

-Employees: Fishing and greenhouse and nursery production

-Annual wages: Fishing

-Average weekly wage: Fishing

-Annual receipts at nonemployer establishments: Fishing (2007)

-Most valuable export: Fish, fresh, chilled or other frozen marine products

-Large employers in Massachusetts: Idlywilde Farm, Brown and Regan LLC, Bartlett's Ocean View Farm.
+Establishments with employees: Fishing Nonemployer establishments: Fishing Employees: Fishing and greenhouse and nursery production Annual wages: Fishing Average weekly wage: Fishing Annual receipts at nonemployer establishments: Fishing Most valuable export: Fish, fresh, chilled or other frozen marine products Large employers in Massachusetts: Idlywilde Farm, Brown and Regan LLC, Bartlett's Ocean View Farm